JoseDeFreitas/wikipedia-edits-chart/README.md

 To get the chart, simply go to **https://wikipedia-edits-chart.glitch.me** and add the required parameters.[^3] Below you can find the list of the available path and query parameters, as well as some examples.
+If the user couldn't be found or there is no edits for the choosen year, the API will let you know with a red message.

 ### Parameters